benhook1013/space-game/README.md

 - Optional backend for saves or analytics
 - Native builds (Play Store/TestFlight) if needed later
 - Inventory, mineral-based upgrades, menus, shop UI and save/load
+- Optional nebula or distant galaxy overlays to enrich the starfield without altering its tile system

 ---